 Raw benchmark numbers and the script used for generating these charts is in this gist.

 Despite the Optcarrot performance drop we feel that these results are promising for the future of this work - taking into consideration our significantly worse allocation performance (improving allocation performance is a high priority part of our roadmap).

-Updated by eightbitraptor (Matthew Valentine-House) about 1 month ago
+Updated by eightbitraptor (Matthew Valentine-House) 3 months ago

 nobu (Nobuyoshi Nakada) wrote in #note-2: